 Your next potential client has only a few seconds to decide and be captured by your visual.
 Those visuals have to be right, meaning they should translate your work by incorporating space, vision, and usability.

-You invest a lot of resources and time creating a space, from consultation, vision, drafts, and planning to execution and supervision of the project that translates to hundreds or thousands of working hours.
+You invest a lot of resources and time in creating a space, from consultation, vision, drafts, and planning to execution and supervision of the project which translates to hundreds or thousands of working hours.

 Always ask yourself,